signal18/replication-manager/README.md

   * Elect a new master (usually the most up to date, but it could also be a designated candidate)
   * Put down the IP address on master by calling an optional script
   * Reject writes on master by calling FLUSH TABLES WITH READ LOCK
-  * Reject writes on master by setting READ_ONLY FLAG
+  * Reject writes on master by setting READ_ONLY flag
   * Reject writes on master by decreasing MAX_CONNECTIONS
   * Kill pending connections on master if any remaining
   * Watching for all slaves to catch up to the current GTID position